YevGold-ai/LevelEditor/README.md

-# Grid Level Editor 🧩
+# Tile Level Editor 🧩

 A powerful, fully customized level editor made in Unity using Odin Inspector.
 Built to quickly prototype and manage grid-based levels both in the editor and at runtime.
 ---